Skip to content

 Pull Sub-resources Every 2 hours Sync networks, subnets, ports

-Pull Properties Every 24 hours Update flavors, images, volume types
+Pull Properties Every 24 hours Update flavors, images, volume types, external networks

 Delete Expired Backups Every 10 minutes Remove backups past retention